 - First, java is in your path.
 Type "java -version" to verify that the java program is in your path and is working properly.
-Note that Ptplot 3.x and later require Java 1.3 or later, Java 1.4 is preferred. - Second, the environment variable PTII is set to point to the home directory of the plot (or Ptolemy II) installation.
+Note that Ptplot 3.x and later require Java 1.4 or later. - Second, the environment variable PTII is set to point to the home directory of the plot (or Ptolemy II) installation.
 Type "echo %PTII%" in a Windows DOS shell and "echo \$PTII" in Unix or Windows Cygwin bash shell to check this. - The directory \$PTII/bin is in your path.
 Under Windows without Cygwin, type "echo %PATH%".
 Type "type ptplot" in Windows with Cygwin and "which ptplot" in Unix to check this.